*SPOILERS AHEAD*

 The Last Duel, Ridley Scott’s latest effort, has much to like.
 The cinematography is very strong.
 The focus on the legal norms of the day, including the loophole of sorts exploited to arrive at the duel itself, is highly interesting.
 The action scenes are excellent.
 In particular, the titular duel is so well-choreographed that I actually wasn’t

-Timely Movie Review: The Northman
+Timely Movie Review: Men

 *SPOILERS AHEAD*